Jugging: Civet de lapin

 Civet de lapin (rabbit stew) is an alternative to civet de lièvre.
 It is considered a speciality of the cuisine of Martinique.

 Jugged kippers

-Another jugged dish, also traditional in the United Kingdom, is jugged kippers, which is kippers (with the heads and tails removed) in a covered jug, cooked in boiling water.
+Another jugged dish, also traditional in the United Kingdom, is jugged kippers, which is kipper (with the heads and tails removed) in a covered jug, cooked in boiling water.
 Recipe books recommend jugging kippers as one way of avoiding the strong smell that kippers have.